dmagic1304/pizza-parlor/README.md

 Test4: "It will pass the totalCost to displayCost() that will handle display on UI"
 Code: handleSubmit();
 Expected Output: totalCost value displayed on UI

+Describe: Cart()

+Test1: "It should return a Cart object with one propertie that is set to empty array"
+Code: const cart = new Cart();
+Expected Output: Cart {pizzas: []}
 ```

 ## Known Bugs